 Leadership shouldn’t be practiced from an elevated position at the top – the ‘untouchables’ - but rather from the centre, as an active part of the team where the leader models the desirable behaviours for the group, rather than dictating to others what to do.

-I don’t mean that there isn’t hierarchy.
+We don’t mean that there isn’t hierarchy.
 Every organisation needs strong individuals to direct and mould the organisation, and to help individuals develop and achieve their potential.
 But those leaders should not operate on a different plain.

 Essentially, Wisdom Fish see the best leaders as what the psychotherapy world describes as ‘Unifying Centres.
 They are the unifying force for their team; the stable, reliable, supporting centre of the group which has a ripple effect on all those around them.